Adamm00/IPSet_ASUS/README.md

 A Skynet filter list contains one HTTP or HTTPS threat-feed URL per line.
 It supplies the initial selection or replaces it when explicitly imported.
 Normal updates use the saved selection, so added, removed and disabled sources remain as configured.
 Existing source details and exclusions are carried into the saved selection; when no source details exist, the configured custom or default filter list is imported on the first malware update.

 Skynet refreshes required whitelists, conditionally downloads enabled feeds, validates their IPv4 entries, removes private and reserved ranges, and rebuilds the malware portion of the blacklist.
 CIDRs are normalized to their network address, `/32` entries become individual IPs, and source counts include only unique usable entries.
 Ranges overlapping private or reserved space are excluded.
 Cached files are bound to their complete source URL so changed URLs cannot inherit stale content with the same filename.
 Source names remain stable when other sources are removed.

+When enabled sources, validated content and saved malware policy are unchanged, Skynet skips compilation and IPSet replacement.
+Source checks, cache-health reporting, required whitelist refreshes and AiProtection processing still run.
+A signature in the existing source metadata is committed only after a successful update; changed policy, incompatible parser metadata or pending persistence forces a full rebuild.
+Entry counts for unchanged excluded caches are reused only when their URL binding and content hash match.

 Each source is reported as `current`, `cached`, `failed`, or `excluded`; `pending` means no matching check is available yet.
 A validated cache may be used when its source cannot be refreshed.
 If any enabled source has no valid matching cache, the update fails and the complete existing blacklist and saved source selection are retained.